Come Play with the Animals of Mabell's Zoo

 - Number association.
 Toddlers can learn numbers and animal names; "9 penguins slip and slide on ice".

-- Variety of musical sounds and instruments (and we really tried to avoid those "annoying sounds").
+- Variety of musical sounds and instruments (and we worked hard to create an environment that always sounds good).

 - Older children (and adults) will enjoy figuring out the physics of each view: Can you bat a bird from the elephant trunk?
 How many monkeys will hook together?
 Will the balls stack on a seal's nose?
 What tune can you play with the fish?